ximecalderon/ximecalderon/README.md

 ### Hi there, I'm Ximena 👋
-- 🚀 I'm a full-stack web developer in love with ReactJS, so frontend is my preference
+- 🚀 I'm a bilingual full-stack web developer
-- 🎨 I also teach about architecture representation (I'm an architect too) at Architale, a platform I created when I didn't know about programming yet.
+- 🎨 I also teach about architecture representation (worked as an architect before becoming a dev) at Architale, a platform I created when I didn't know about programming yet.
 Watch me [here](https://youtu.be/SxwKtZxZfCQ)
 - 💻 I’m currently working at OpeenLoop as a Software Engineer
 - 💖 I also like trekking, biking, cooking and eating, gaming and discovering people philosophies about life 🍻
 - 📫 You can contact me at